pauline-banye/agricultural-data-pipeline/README.md

     * Download the installer from [https://code.visualstudio.com/download](https://code.visualstudio.com/download)
     * Install the downloaded .exe file and follow the on-screen instructions.
-    * **Tip:** It's recommended to keep the default installation path, but you can change it if preferred.
 #

-> ## Cleaning up our Data Pipeline
+> ## Building our Data Pipeline
 <p align="justify">
 The project involves refining the data pipeline to ensure efficiency and accuracy.
-Previous efforts focused on building a data pipeline capable of ingesting and cleaning data with minimal manual intervention.
+It is focused on building a data pipeline capable of ingesting and cleaning data with minimal manual intervention.
 The process includes:
 </p>

 - Data ingestion from databases and CSV files.